-Our five subsidized dialysis units have a total of 62 Dialysis Stations situated in Ambattur Rotary Hospital (Chennai), TVS Hospital, Chokkikulam (Madurai), RVS College of Nursing, Kannampalayam, (Coimbatore), Corporation P.H.C, Nungambakkam along with RCME (Chennai), and in Thiruverkadu with RCMW (Chennai).
-We do 2594 dialyses per month, of which 2068 are free of cost with valuable help from the Chief Ministers Comprehensive Health Insurance Scheme (CMCHIS) and other donors.
-At present, we help 293 patients in our units.
+Our six subsidized dialysis units have a total of 70 Dialysis Stations situated in Ambattur Rotary Hospital, Chennai, TVS Hospital, Chokkikulam ,Madurai, RVS College of Nursing, Kannampalayam, Coimbatore, Corporation P.H.C, Nungambakkam along with RCME Chennai, in Thiruverkadu with RCMW Chennai and in Vellore with RCVF.
+We do 2536 dialyses per month, of which 1958 are free of cost with valuable help from the Chief Ministers Comprehensive Health Insurance Scheme (CMCHIS) and other donors.
+At present, we help 300 patients in our units.
 We also have a dialysis facility at PIMS, Pondicherry.
 In November 2009, we started our HIV Dialysis Unit providing dialysis to underprivileged HIV patients.
 This is the first of its kind in India.
 We also support Kerala Kidney Research Foundation, which provides free and subsidized dialysis at Thiruvalla Medical Mission, SH Hospital, Kottayam and PVS Hospital, Kochi (Kerala).
 TANKER has set up a new unit in February 2016 in Imphal, Manipur along with Catholic Mission Centre Hospital with 4 machines and other equipment to the tune of Rs.
 33 Lakhs.

 A World that ensures good healthcare and medical facilities to all.

 To detect, prevent and raise awareness on kidney ailments and to provide quality, affordable treatment to underprivileged people.